8a Certification – The Economic Disadvantage Narrative Explained

 A big advantage for government procurement personnel in selecting the 8a contracting method is that the agency does not have to solicit bids and may choose a specific 8a contractor to fulfill its requirements.
 For sole-source requirements under the competitive thresholds, the contracting agency can identify the 8a company to perform a contract by simply naming that company in an offering letter to the SBA.
 Of course this does not happen by itself.
 The 8a firm must actively self-market with the contracting agency or be introduced to the contractor through a referral.
 For competitive 8a requirements, the contracting agency does not have the same ability to choose a contractor, although the competition can be limited to eligible 8a companies within a certain geographic area or participation stage.

 Another advantage for the government is that they can often get what they need faster by contracting though the 8a Program.
-This is because competitive requirements must be synopsized in FedBizOpps and the resulting solicitation must be open on the street for a minimum of 30 days.
+This is because competitive requirements must be synopsized in SAM.GOV and the resulting solicitation must be open on the street for a minimum of 30 days.
 This process for full and open competition can take several months.
 8a contracts have no synopsis requirements (except for competitive 8a contracts) and contracting agencies are not required to allow 8a firms 30 days to respond to the solicitation.
 Therefore 8a contracts can be finalized much faster.

 Advantages to the 8a Contractor